mjk9898/YOLO-Inspired_MarineSpeciesDetection/README.md

 # Introduction
-Welcome to the GitHub repository pertaining to our journal: _A 1D CNN approach for classification of marine species vocalizations with variable signal durations_.
+Welcome to the GitHub repository pertaining to our journal: _Automated Detection and Classification of Marine Species Vocalizations Using A YOLO-Based Deep Learning Framework_.

-Our research utilizes one-dimensional convolutional neural network (1D CNN) to classify the various marine mammal species using their raw acoustic signals.

 # Files
-The repository contains the following files, which pertains to each case (Case 1, Case 2, Case 3) used to validate our method:
+The repository contains the following files:
-* 01_SingleCrop_No Data Augmentation.ipynb
+*
-* 02_MultipleCrop_No Data Augmentation.ipynb
+*
-* 03_MultipleCrop_Data Augmentation.ipynb
+*

 Our research utilized the Jupyter Notebook (.ipynb) for easier analysis and visualization.
 Please install Jupyter Notebook or use Google Colab, a free online Jupyter Notebook, to open the ipynb files.